 WR 123 addresses the problems of controlling the structures and strategies of writing that makes appropriate use of information, arguments, and counter-arguments found in relevant sources.
 As such, its objectives parallel those of WR 122, which focuses on argumentative writing based on the logical development of an adequate thesis, generated in response to critical reading and discussion.

-In the two essay cycles, students should be given the opportunity to practice the art of responding critically to what they read, especially when it challenges what they already think.
+Students should be given the opportunity to practice the art of responding critically in writing to what they read, especially when it challenges what they already think.
 Research is critical inquiry and discovery, not amassing authorities to prove an unexamined idea or, worse yet, to provide a simple patchwork of what authorities say.
-Although more reading may be expected than in WR 121 and longer essays may be required, the course does not focus on the production of a single term paper, and it should not pose requirements in terms of minimum numbers or kinds of sources.
+More reading is expected than in WR 121 and longer writing may be required.

 Readings should be discussed in common with other members of the class, and writing assignments should be developed in response to issues generated by readings and discussion in the discourse community.
 There is no reason that the process of writing well-structured and well-reasoned responses to sources must be learned exclusively in the area of one’s special expertise.